stefanovertua/Pizza-Pioneers-Sales-Operations-Analysis-Power-BI-Dashboard/README.md

-# PIZZA PIONEERS: SALES & OPERATIONS ANALYSIS | POWER BI DASHBOARD
+# Pizza Pioneers: Sales & Operations Analysis | Power BI Dashboard
 ## Overview

 This project presents key insights and discusses potential solutions for a Pizzeria based in the US, Pizza Pioneers, by offering actionable recommendations aimed at optimizing operational processes, improving efficiency, and addressing current challenges. <br>